Joanna Mundy, PhD

 - PhD, Department of Art History, Emory University, 2018

 - BA, Ancient Mediterranean Civilizations, Rice University, 2005

 Joanna assists researchers with projects using mySQL databases, contributing to the design of databases to interact with geospatial data and network data.
 She works with network analysis software and produces network visualizations.

 She also works with online exhibitions and assists with project websites.

-Joanna is a PhD candidate in Roman art and archaeology.
-As a graduate student at Emory University, she has focused her study on ancient Roman and Greek art and architecture.
+Joanna received her PhD in Roman art and archaeology from Emory University, where she focused her study on ancient Roman and Greek art and architecture.

 Other research interests include:

 - Ancient Roman housing